mircleat/Game2D/README.md

 [Are you comfortable with having this project visible to the broader public?
 This would allow you, for example, to put it on a resume or showcase to potential employers.  _All_ group members must agree to making the project public, or else it will remain private.]

 ###

+Issue #7 - Personalize Gitlab has been completed